Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 What is Agentic Process Automation & How it Impacts Business

-The way work gets done is changing—not with fanfare, but with quiet precision.
+The way work gets done is changing; not with fanfare, but with quiet precision.
 Agentic process automation is the next logical step in that evolution, offering smarter, more adaptive systems that fit how modern businesses actually operate.

 Let's talk about the future.
 Not flying cars (still pending) but something far more grounded and business-relevant: agentic process automation.

-In this article, we’ll cut through the jargon to explain what agentic automation is, why it’s gaining traction now, and how you can apply it practically, without needing a machine learning degree or a Silicon Valley-sized budget.
+In this article, we'll cut through the jargon to explain what agentic automation is, why it's gaining traction now, and how you can apply it practically, without needing a machine learning degree or a Silicon Valley-sized budget.
+Before we dive into the technical details, let’s define what agentic automation means in this context.

 What is Agentic Process Automation?